larryhastings/big/README.md

 But most of the time this level of sophistication is unnecessary.
-There are lots of use cases for small scale, *simple* state machines, where this data-driven approach and expansive, complex API only gets in the way.
+There are lots of use cases for small scale, *simple* state machines, where the sophisticated data-driven approach and expansive, complex API only gets in the way.
 I prefer writing my state machines with active objects--where states are implemented as classes, events are implemented as method calls on those classes, and you transition to a new state by simply overwriting a `state` attribute with a different state instance.

-`big.state` makes this style of state machine easy.
+`big.state` makes it easy to write this style of state machine.
 It has a deliberately minimal, simple interface--the constructor for the main `StateManager` class only has four parameters, and it only exposes three attributes.
 The module also has two decorators to make your life easier.
 And that's it!
-But even this small API surface area makes it effortless to write large scale state machines.
+But even this small API surface area makes it effortless to write some pretty big state machines.

-(But you can also write tiny data-driven state machines too.
-Although `big.state` makes state machines with active states easy to write, it's agnostic about how you actually implement your state machine.  `big.state` makes it easy to write any kind of state machine you like!)
+(Of course, you can also use `big.state` to write *tiny* data-driven state machines too.
+Although `big.state` makes state machines with active states easy to write, it's agnostic about how you actually implement your state machine.
+Really, `big.state` makes it easy to write any kind of state machine you like!)

 `big.state` provides features like: